12th Annual Conference of the Asian Criminological Society (ACS)

 For more than forty years, and embodying its founding spirit, Ryukoku University has implemented educational and scientific programs to support corrections and rehabilitation for offenders and juvenile delinquents through the Corrections and Rehabilitation Center (CRC).
 Building upon this, the Criminology Research Center (CrimRC) was established in 2016 in order to construct a distinctive benchmark of criminological excellence – “Ryukoku Criminology” – based on the axis of crime prevention and human support, which will appeal to those not only in Japan but also throughout the world.
 A variety of survey and research activities are carried out with three aims: (1) to construct a Ryukoku Criminology standard; (2) to critically review official criminal policies and propose recommendations and alternatives; and (3) to develop highly professional policy stakeholders who acquire and utilize criminological expertise in the field of criminal policy.

 The Asian Criminological Society (ACS) was established in 2009 in Macau with the following objectives: (1) to promote the study of criminology and criminal justice across Asia; (2) to enhance co-operation in the fields of criminology and criminal justice by scholars and practitioners; (3) to encourage communication between criminologists and criminal justice practitioners in Asia and the world through publications and conferences; and finally, (4) to foster training and research in criminology and criminal justice in institutions of learning, and in criminal justice agencies.
 Since the original conference, ten annual conferences have been held, respectively, in: Chenna (India); Taipei (Taiwan); Seoul (Korea); Mumbai (India); Osaka (Japan); Hong Kong; Beijing (China); Cairns (Australia); Penang (Malaysia); and Cebu (The Philippines).
-The 12th Annual Conference, which will take place between 2nd - 5th October, 2020, will be held in Kyoto, Japan.
+The 12th Annual Conference, which will take place between 18-21 June, 2021, will be held in ONLINE (Hosted by Ryukoku University, Kyoto, Japan).

 The Chairman of the ACS (Prof. MIYAZAWA, Setsuo), Chairpersons of the Local Organizing Committee (Prof. ISHIZUKA, Shinichi; Prof. HAMAI, Kouichi) as well as the Administrative Committee (Prof. TSUSHIMA, Masahiro), cordially invite you to the cultural heart of Japan to participate in what will no doubt be an extremely stimulating academic conference on “Crime and Punishment under Asian Cultures: Tradition and Innovation in Criminology”.